RishiGupta12/SerialPundit/README.md

 - X/Y/Z FTP implemented with finite state machine.
 - Progress listener for GUI applications.
 - Both text and binary mode transfer can take place.
-- Abort command implmented to cancel transfer at any time.
+- Abort command support to cancel transfer at any time.
 - Send and receive in files in parallel.

 #####Vendor libraries integration